 Hackers will try to access private files such as the configuration files, scripts, and readme files.
 These are typical contents of a default WordPress installation.

 Hackers will try to penetrate into your admin user account by trying to guess your password so it is advisable to either change your default password or remove the “admin” username entirely.

 Just like passwords, hackers will try to guess the default name of your MySQL tables so they can manipulate your database.
 Some will use scripts with different combinations to predict database table names.

 Hackers may attempt to crack your administrator page using a wide range of combinations of usernames and passwords.
 This may cause your website to slow down due to several login attempts.

 6- Getting Access through badly written Plugins of Themes

 Hackers may also try to enter your site by exploiting the badly written plugins and themes, experts suggest getting both from renowned authors.
-Always download plugins from WordPress plugins repository and use a software like TemplateToaster to design your custom, secure and standard-compliant WordPress themes.
+Always download plugins from the WordPress plugins repository and use software like TemplateToaster to design your custom, secure and standard-compliant WordPress themes.

 Easy to use, drag and drop Web design software

 Recommended Security Measures